 First he is heading this way to the entrance, to the shop, then a few seconds later he runs the same path back ;) It never stroke me until I saw the still.
 It's well done!

 The way back to the entrance and shop Tell runs away from the entrance The small corridor, from entrance to the wider prison

 Right picture: through the door (middle photo) there is the place Tell meets Gessler below.

-Gessler: "He can't be far!
+Scene: Gessler: "He can't be far!
 Find him!"

-Gessler and Tell walk towards each other.
-Tell hears Gessler suddenly approaching and sneaks into a corner.
-Gessler is surrounded by soldiers, but then the soldiers spread out and Tell strikes, he aims his bow at Gessler.
+Gessler and Tell walking towards each other.
+Tell hears Gessler approaching and sneaks into a corner.
+Tell waits for the right moment and strikes.

 The garden part 2